langcog/pragmods-1/README.md

 pragmods
 ========

 Code for pragmatics experiments on Mechanical Turk – used for Frank et al. (under review).
 "Rational speech act models of pragmatic reasoning in reference games."
+Results, models, and analyses are available here: [https://github.com/langcog/pragmods]().

 ## Specifics